The

 Phantom v2.0

-Version 2.0 of the Phantom language represents a complete
+Version 2.0 of the Phantom language represents a

-was redesigned from the ground up to provide a more flexible
+interpreter was redesigned from the ground up to

-and robust scripting experience.
-Additionally, the following
+provide a more flexible and robust scripting experience.

-new features are supported:
+Additionally, the following new features are supported:

 New Variable Types

 Phantom v2.0 supports new variable types.
-Data types such
+Data types

-as bitmaps, option sets, registration keys, and more can
+such as bitmaps, option sets, registration keys,

-be accessed through new variable types.
+and more can be accessed through new variable types.

 New Functions

-A whole suite of new functions are available in version
+A whole suite of new functions are available in

 New Keywords

 New keywords were added to Phantom version 2.0.
-The new

-and functions.
+declared variables and functions.

 Exception Handling

-Phantom errors, warnings, and failures can now be handled
+Phantom errors, warnings, and failures can now be

-using the try-catch statements.
-Additionally, scripts
+handled using the try-catch statements.
+Additionally,

-can create and throw user-defined exceptions using the
+scripts can create and throw user-defined exceptions

-new exception data type.
+using the new exception data type.

 Variable Arrays